• Is your child having a hard time with math

 • Is your child taking a math AP class and not doing as well as you had hoped?

-• Is your child preparing to take the SAT this year?
+• Is your child preparing to take the SAT

 If you wonder if any of these questions relate to your child, have you considered a math tutor?
 I can help.
 I will help your child fulfill graduation requirements.
 I will get your child back on track if he or she has fallen back temporarily.
 I also work with students who are looking for a leg up in college admissions by accelerating their progress.